ADesprets/igraphql/README.md

 stepzen login --config ~/.stepzen/stepzen-config.local.yaml
 ```

-You have successfully logged in with the graphql account.
+You have successfully logged in with the graphQL account.

 ## Protection of the GraphQL endpoint with API Connect